fluencelabs/examples/aqua-examples/near-integration/README.md

 In this section, we implemented a basic Fluence peer that outlines an approach to shield our NEAR wallet keys from other network participants and to implement singing related functionality, such as the `send_money` token transfer method.
 Additional methods, such as the more generic `sign transaction` and `deploy contract` can be easily implemented this way and we are looking forward to your pull requests.
 Also note, that our simple string return can be vastly improved by adding the appropriate *interfaces*.

-In the next section, we briefly discuss how a large number of NEAR methods can be implemented as distributed, hosted services for easy deployment, re-use and scalability.
+In the next section, we briefly discuss how a variety of NEAR methods can be implemented as distributed, hosted services for easy deployment, re-use and scalability.

 ## Fluence Wasm NEAR Services

 Operating your own node may not always be desireable for a variety of reasons ranging from costs to reuse to scalability and failover requirements.
 A core feature of the Fluence peer-to-peer network paradigm, of course, is the deployment of Wasm services to essentially any peer, given some hosting agreement, which allows for high portability as well as easy reuse and scalability as a "deploy and forget", low cost solution.
-Even if the operation of a node is deemed necessary, as outlined in our Signing Node example above, it still may make sense to split services into a self-operated node and some hosted Wasm services.
+Even if the operation of a node is deemed necessary, as outlined in our Signing Node example above, it still may make sense to split services into a self-operated peer for signing-related activities and some hosted Wasm services otherwise.
 Of course, Aqua allows you to seamlessly compose any one of the (exposed) services regardless of the deployment approach.

 In order to create a NEAR Wasm adapter, we wrap whatever functionality we need from the [NEAR RPC API](https://docs.near.org/docs/api/rpc) in our Wasm module(s).

 ### Creating And Deploying NEAR Wasm Services

 In the `services` directory, you find a minimal Wasm adapter for [NEAR RPC API](https://docs.near.org/docs/api/rpc) to get you started.
-Since we are connecting to on-chain resources via JSON-RPC, we need our service module to have access to [cUrl](https://doc.fluence.dev/docs/tutorials_tutorials/curl-as-a-service), which we provide with the [cUrl adapter](../near-examples/services/curl-adapter/):
+Since we are connecting to on-chain resources via JSON-RPC, we need our service module to have access to [cUrl](https://doc.fluence.dev/docs/tutorials_tutorials/curl-as-a-service), which we provide with the [cUrl adapter](../near-integration/services/curl-adapter/):

 ```rust
 // src/main.rs